TheGreatRambler/SwiTAS/README.md

 ![](https://i.imgur.com/Pxit1Wt.gif)

+It is important to create savestates often.
+Many games have variable load times that are not full understood by the community.
+As such, it is important that you create a savestate after every variable load if you are making a long TAS.
+This includes a savestate for every kingdom in SMO and a savestate for every level in MM2.

 ## Frame Editing

 Select a frame in the *Piano Roll* to begin editing frames.
 Add frames with `Ctrl + Plus`, create and remove savestate blocks with the buttons on the top, and create and select players.
 All the familiar commands are here, right click to see them all.
 Included are `Paste Place`, which only adds buttons if they are not present, and `Paste Insert`, which inserts the frame below the selected one.
 The text put onto the Clipboard can be pasted in other programs to share inputs with others. `Undo` and `Redo` support are planned.